-Each of our stockholders as of the Record Date shall receive, at no cost, one transferable right (each whole right, a "Subscription Right") to purchase one share of Convertible Preferred Stock for each five shares of our common stock such stockholder owns as of the Record Date (the "Basic Subscription Right").
-We will not issue fractional shares of our Convertible Preferred Stock upon the exercise of any Rights (as defined below).
+Each of our stockholders as of the Record Date shall receive, at no cost, one transferable right (each whole right, a "Subscription Right" or "Right") to purchase one share of Convertible Preferred Stock for each 5 shares of our common stock such stockholder owns as of the Record Date (the "Basic Subscription Right").
+We will not issue fractional shares of our Convertible Preferred Stock upon the exercise of any Rights.
 The number of Rights issued to Record Date stockholders will be rounded up to the nearest whole number of Rights.
-We intend to offer shares of Convertible Preferred Stock to these stockholders for \$25.00 per share (the "Subscription Price").
-The offer to purchase Convertible Preferred Stock will expire at 5:00 p.m., New York City time, on August 19, 2016 unless we decide to extend it to some later date (the "Expiration Date").
+We intend to offer shares of Convertible Preferred Stock to Rights Holders for \$25.00 per share (the "Subscription Price").
+The offer to purchase Convertible Preferred Stock will expire at 5:00 p.m., New York City time, on January 21, 2022 unless we decide to extend it to some later date (the "Expiration Date").

-If you elect to purchase the maximum amount of our Convertible Preferred Stock that you are entitled to purchase pursuant to your Basic Subscription Right, you will also be entitled to an Over-Subscription Privilege to subscribe, subject to allotment, to purchase additional shares of our Convertible Preferred Stock, if any, that are not purchased by our other stockholders pursuant to their Basic Subscription Right as of the Expiration Date.
+If you elect to purchase the maximum amount of our Convertible Preferred Stock that you are entitled to purchase pursuant to your Basic Subscription Right, you will also be entitled, pursuant to an Over-Subscription Privilege, subject to allotment, to purchase additional shares of our Convertible Preferred Stock, if any, that are not purchased by other Rights Holders pursuant to their Basic Subscription Right.
 See "Convertible Preferred Stock Rights Offering - Over-Subscription Privilege and Over-Allotment Privilege."
-If you do not fully subscribe for your Basic Subscription Right, your ownership may be diluted.
+If you do not fully subscribe for your Basic Subscription Right, your ownership interest in the Fund and, following any conversion(s) of the Convertible Preferred Stock, the net asset value of your shares may be diluted.
 See "Risk Factors - Dilution of Ownership."
-If sufficient additional shares are not available to honor all requests under the Over-

-Subscription Privilege, we may, in our discretion, issue additional shares up to 15% of the shares of Convertible Preferred Stock available in the offering (or 290,084 shares of Convertible Preferred Stock for a total of 2,223,976 shares of Convertible Preferred Stock) (the "Over-Allotment Shares") to honor Over-Subscription Privilege requests, with such shares subject to the same terms and conditions of this offering (the "Over-Allotment Privilege").
+If sufficient additional shares are not available to honor all requests under the Over-Subscription Privilege, we may, in our discretion, issue up to 1,500,000 additional shares of Convertible Preferred Stock for a total of 4,042,593 shares of Convertible Preferred Stock (the "Over-Allotment Shares") to honor Over-Subscription Privilege requests, with such shares subject to the same terms and conditions of this offering (the "Over-Allotment Privilege").
 See "Convertible Preferred Stock Rights Offering - Over-Subscription Privilege and Over-Allotment Privilege."
-The Basic Subscription Right, the Over-Subscription Privilege and the Over-Allotment Privilege shall be collectively referred to herein as the "Rights."

-The dividend rate of our Convertible Preferred Stock will be 3.50% of the Subscription Price per share of Convertible Preferred Stock.
-Dividends on our Convertible Preferred Stock will be fully cumulative, will accumulate without interest from the date of original issuance of the Convertible Preferred Stock and will be payable quarterly in arrears on the last calendar day of March, June, September and December (each, a "Quarterly Dividend Payment Date"), commencing on the last calendar day of the first March, June, September or December following the date of Expiration Date.
+The dividend rate of our Convertible Preferred Stock will be 2.75% of the Subscription Price per share of Convertible Preferred Stock.
+Dividends on our Convertible Preferred Stock will accumulate without interest from the date of original issuance of the Convertible Preferred Stock and will be payable quarterly in arrears on the last calendar day of March, June, September and December (each, a "Quarterly Dividend Payment Date"), commencing on the last calendar day of the first March, June, September or December following the date of Expiration Date.
+The first dividend declared and payable will be pro-rated from the date of original issuance of the Convertible Preferred Stock.
+The final dividend payable as of the date of the redemption of the Convertible Preferred Stock will be prorated from the last Quarterly Dividend Payment Date.